ibm-messaging/mq-dev-samples/dotnet/Readme.md

 Serialization is the process of converting an object into a format that can be stored (string, file, database) or transmitted (network).
 Deserialization is the reverse: converting that format back into an object.

-`ReadObject` and `WriteObject` are methods provided in the IBM MQ .NET libraries (both in the base IBM.WMQ classes and the higher-level IBM.XMS API) that allow applications to serialize and deserialize .NET objects into MQ message bodies.
-These methods simplify the process of sending complex objects over MQ by automatically converting them to and from a binary format using the .NET `BinaryFormatter`.
-However, this approach relies on binary serialization, which has been removed by Microsoft due to multiple security risks, including the potential for remote code execution when deserializing untrusted data.
+`ReadObject` and `WriteObject` are methods in the IBM MQ .NET libraries (both the base IBM.WMQ classes and the higher-level IBM.XMS API) that allow applications to serialize and deserialize .NET objects into MQ message bodies using the .NET `BinaryFormatter`.
+These methods were originally provided to simplify sending complex objects over MQ by automatically converting them to and from a binary format.

+However, Microsoft has removed support for `BinaryFormatter` due to significant security risks, including the potential for remote code execution when deserializing untrusted data.
+Because these IBM MQ methods depend directly on `BinaryFormatter`, Microsoft’s decision makes it unsafe and impractical for IBM MQ to continue supporting `ReadObject` and `WriteObject`.

-To align with Microsoft’s direction and ensure the long-term security and compatibility of IBM MQ .NET applications, the `ReadObject` and `WriteObject` methods are being removed starting with IBM MQ .NET 9.4.4 Continuous Delivery(CD) release.
-With the complete removal of `BinaryFormatter` in .NET 9, continuing to support these methods would pose security and platform compatibility issues.
-Applications should migrate to using explicit serialization approaches such as JSON or XML, using `TextMessage` or `BytesMessage`, which provide safer, more interoperable and future-proof alternatives for exchanging structured data across systems.
+As a result and in alignment with Microsoft’s deprecation and removal of binary serialization—IBM MQ is removing these methods starting with the IBM MQ .NET 9.4.4 Continuous Delivery (CD) release.
+With the complete removal of `BinaryFormatter` in .NET 9 and later, continued support would introduce security issues and break compatibility with future .NET runtimes.

+Applications should migrate to explicit, secure serialization techniques such as JSON or XML using `TextMessage` or `BytesMessage`, which provide safer, interoperable, and future-proof alternatives for exchanging structured data across systems.

 **IBM MQ Documentation : [Deprecated, stabilized and removed features in IBM MQ 9.4.4](https://www.ibm.com/docs/en/ibm-mq/9.4.x?topic=944-deprecated-stabilized-removed-features-in-mq)**

-There are two main types of serializers that can be used as replacements for BinaryFormatter.
+These are the two main types of serializers that can be used as replacements for BinaryFormatter.

 1. JSON Serialization using "System.Text.Json"
 2. XML Serialization using "XmlSerializer"